d-bl/MAE-gf/docs/bias.md

 ### solo

 ![short bias foto][foto-uy-0228]
-Take just one unit of the Bias ground and place them all in the same direction, or in alternating directions.
+Take one unit of the Bias ground and place them all in the same direction, or in alternating directions.
 The latter may give nice results in two colours.
 The placing of the units in alternating directions is also shown in mrs Irvine's paper _Developing a Mathematical Model for Bobbin Lace_.
 <p style="clear: both"></p>

 ![same direction][p-bias-ui]